Remarkable Women

 - Peer coaching circles: Small-group sessions for sharing and support

-- End of programme celebration: in person
+- End of programme celebration: Friday 26 June 2026 - In person (location TBC)

 The programme is open to women working in Teach First partner schools who: